What’s Open In Memphis? Updates For Attractions, Museums, and Parks

 Children’s Museum of Memphis opens June 16.

-The Dixon Gallery & Gardens is open to members and will open to the public on June 23.
+The Dixon Gallery & Gardens is open, the museum facility reopens on July 19.

 Edge Motor Museum is open.